Foreign Horror Movies That Scare the You to Death

 At the police station where his colleagues supervise his interview, the psychiatrist hypnotizes Luz causing a succession of flashbacks.
 Each flashback unfolds experiences leading to her appearance.

 We mustn’t forget about the demonic entity that is controlling the psychiatrist and desires something more.
-Little by little, the entity creeps into Luz’ dramatizations bringing to light old and dark memories.
+Little by little, the mysterious creature creeps into Luz’s dramatizations bringing to light old and dark memories.

 "Sheborg" - Australian Cult Horror Movie